heiner/heiner.github.com/_drafts/random-samples.md

 another element or end itself and ask you to "show your work" in the least convenient moment possible.

-Thinking along these lines creates one realisation: We have to be correct for all kinds of values of $$N$$ and $$k$$, including $$N = k$$.
+Thinking along these lines creates one realization: We have to be correct for all kinds of values of $$N$$ and $$k$$, including $$N = k$$.
 In that case there isn't much we can do, we need to return the first $$k$$ inputs.
 So let's code that: